2017 Sunny Side of the Doc Call for Projects now open!

-- A 2-4 minute trailer – English version
+- A 2-4 minute trailer with English subtitles

 - Provide a proof of the confirmed participation of at least one partner: broadcaster, distributor, supporting fund, foundation, crowdfunding, new platforms, museums, brands…

-- Submit projects at the latest by (dates to be announced)
+- Submit projects at the latest by Friday 21st of April 2017.

 IMPORTANT: In order to qualify for the Sunny Side’s pitch selection, entrants must comply with THE MAJORITY of the eligibility requirements mentioned above.